vikasmaturi/diabetic_severity/DR_Project_Git/DR_Analysis_Main.md

     ##  2             85 Asian               Medicare    Avastin       1         1
     ##  3             85 Asian               Private     Avastin       1         1
     ##  4             85 Asian               Unknown/Mi… Avastin       1         1
-    ##  5             85 Black or African A… Medicaid    Avastin       1         3
+    ##  5             85 Black or African A… Medicaid    Avastin       0.75      3
     ##  6             85 Black or African A… Medicare    Avastin       0.895    17
-    ##  7             85 Black or African A… Private     Avastin       1        16
+    ##  7             85 Black or African A… Private     Avastin       0.938    15
     ##  8             85 Black or African A… Unknown/Mi… Avastin       1         1
     ##  9             85 Black or African A… Medicare    Eylea         0.105     2
-    ## 10             85 Caucasian           Govt        Avastin       1         1
+    ## 10             85 Black or African A… Medicaid    Lucentis      0.25      1
     ## # … with 1,202 more rows

 ``` r